muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 Asia adopted to their new homeland, taking up Islam was one of those transitions.
 Many others in Anatolia did the same, and later when 20th century wanted to label someone as Turk they simply referred to all Muslims as such.
-The set of Moslems who were labeled as Turks were always larger than the set of ethnic Turks.
+Therefore the set of Muslims labeled as Turks were always larger than the set of ethnic "true" Turks.
 From [post](../../2021/07/lycian-history.html)

 >[F]ollowing the Turkish War of Independence in which Greece (The
 >Ottoman Empire had lost Greece as part of its territory by this time)